alshedivat/al-folio/_pages/about.md

 My [research interests](blog/2022/about-my-research-interests/) lie in the intersection of computer science(artificial intelligence and machine learning), robotics, psychology and neuroscience.
 I am particularly passionate about exploring how the brain works and how we understand the world.
 My goal is to build robots with high-level intelligence to have similar thinking processes like humans and other animals, including perception, learning, decision-making and other cognitive modeling.

 I have many hobbies.
-In my spare time, I enjoy playing computer games.
-I love watching TV-series and movies.
+In my spare time, I enjoy watching TV-series.
 I went to gym 3-5 times a week lifting weights to train my physique.
-Besides, I am an audiophile who likes Hi-Fi devices including headphones, speakers, DACs, amplifiers.
+Besides, I am an audiophile who loves Hi-Fi devices including headphones, speakers, DACs, amplifiers.